loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 ------------ | ------------- | -------------
 I want clients be able set up a recurring booking for my services so I can attract and maintain repeat clients.| - | - **Test Cases** | **GitHub Issue** | **Complete**
-B1) Make sure the standard recurring options exist for clients to book services. | - | -
+B1) Make sure the standard recurring options exist for clients to book services. | [627](https://github.com/dani0198/Loconomics/issues/627) | -
-B2) Make sure there can be more than one time a day selected so it doesn't have to be two bookings, e.g. two dog walks per day. | - | -
+B2) Make sure there can be more than one time a day selected so it doesn't have to be two bookings, e.g. two dog walks per day. | [627](https://github.com/dani0198/Loconomics/issues/627) | -
+B3) Make sure only certain pricing types are able to be booked for recurring.e.g, not consultations. | [627](https://github.com/dani0198/Loconomics/issues/627) | -

 ## Epic Story 4
 As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like clients to be able to change or cancel their bookings online so I can free up time.